Representation of non-semibounded quadratic forms and orthogonal additivity: Introduction

-In this article, we will concentrate on non-continuous non-semibounded quadratic polynomials because of its interest, both conceptually and in applications, and we will extend the classical representation theorem by using an orthogonality property inspired in the additive orthogonality of homogeneous polynomials on Banach lattices discussed before.
-To implement orthogonal additivity in our context we will assume that the underlying Hilbert space has the structure of a direct integral (see Section~\ref{sec:QFandDI}).
-This assumption is quite natural if one aims to represent the quadratic form in terms of (non-semibounded) self-adjoint operators because one of the versions of the spectral theorem guarantees the existence of such direct integral decomposition (see, e.g., Section~7.3 in \cite{Hall13}).
 Another source of inspiration for this article, in particular, to justify the direct integral decomposition of the Hilbert space is the theory of unitary representation of groups (see, e.g., \cite{mackey:76}).
-Recall that using classical results in the theory of von Neumann algebras one may decompose any unitary representation of a separable locally compact group $G$ on a Hilbert as a direct integral of primary representations.
+Recall that using classical results in the theory of von Neumann algebras one may decompose any unitary representation of a separable locally compact group $G$ on a Hilbert space as a direct integral of primary representations.
 In the context of compact groups this direct integral becomes simply a direct sum.
 Quadratic forms invariant under a given unitary representation of a group $G$ were analysed in \cite{Ib14b}.
 We will address in Subsection~\ref{subsec:groups} the question of representability of non-semibounded and $G$-invariant quadratic forms.